The Best Backdrops for Food & Product Photography: Compare 5 Top Brands

 While wood backdrops are popular because they have gorgeous texture, they are HEAVY!
 They are also a pain to store.
 And while many brands have a sealer, they may not be stain resistant and fully waterproof.
 Brands: Soularty, Woodville, Erickson Surfaces.

 Vinyl surfaces are waterproof but they can crease, wrinkle, and some have glare.
 Vinyl is typically lightweight and easy to store.
-Depending on the way it is treated, some vinyl backdrops may not be stain proof.
+Depending on the way it is treated, some vinyl backdrops may or may not be stain proof.

 They are really inexpensive -- that's the good news.
 But like with anything, you get what you pay for.
 If you're shooting food or beauty products and something spills, they're ruined.
 So is your shot.